MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 12. Setup 4G Module

-To allow the suit to connect to the internet outside of WiFi range, I use a 4G LTE Wifi USB modem.
+To allow the suit to connect to the internet outside of WiFi range, I use a 4G LTE Wifi USB modem with a SIM card.

+In the case of my modem, the IP address is 192.168.100.1, the default username and password are admin/admin, and the default WiFi access point password is 1234567890.
+Change these settings to your own for security reasons.

 Make sure that the Access Point Name (APN) is set to ONLY ipv4.
 This is important since Telegram servers do not support ipv6 and will not work if the APN is set to ipv4/ipv6.
 Also, it should contain the username and password of the SIM card, as expected by the carrier.